hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 Figure 2: System reset action

-The precise description of possible actions in the main body of GET responses allows Redfish® clients to carry out checks to avoid sending erroneous requests, therefore creating unwanted network traffic.
+The precise description of possible actions in the main body of GET responses allows Redfish clients to carry out checks to avoid sending erroneous requests, therefore creating unwanted network traffic.

-## The Redfish® event service
+## The Redfish event service

 The Baseboard Management Controller (BMC) of modern servers communicates with almost all the server's subsystems.
 This privileged role allows it to be notified of events occurring in the system such as errors appearing in the memory, in the storage controllers or elsewhere.
 These events are stored in "log" files and SNMP traps can be triggered if the BMC has been configured beforehand.

 SNMP is an aging protocol that, due to its design, can saturate a network during an event storm.
 The processing of events by Network Management Systems (NMS) can also constitute a bottleneck in terms of CPU load or storage.
 Furthermore, the security linked to SNMP is often mentioned as insufficient.

-An alternative to SNMP is the Redfish® Event Service which is based on the subscription principle.
+An alternative to SNMP is the Redfish Event Service which is based on the subscription principle.
 The major advantage of this principle is that events are sorted at source according to subscription criteria and sent only to subscribers.
 Thus, the risk of network saturation is reduced.
 The security of these messages is based on the Transport Layer Security (TLS) protocol used by HTTPS, and which is unanimously considered as secure.

 ### Event model

-Asynchronous events and error messages are all listed and described in registers (refer to the <a href="https://developer.hpe.com/blog/why-is-redfish®-different-from-other-rest-apis-part-1" target="_blank">first part</a> of this article for an introduction to registers).
+Asynchronous events and error messages are all listed and described in registers (refer to the <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">first part</a> of this article for an introduction to registers).
 The registers collection is at the URI `/redfish/v1/Registries`.
 These objects (events, messages, notifications, etc.) have a common format: `RegistryPrefix.Version.Identifier`.
 For example, the message for restarting a server (Figure 2) is described in the `Base` registry, version `1.17` and with `Success` as identifier.
 For more information on this message, simply follow the link `/redfish/v1/Registries/Base` and read the description related to the identifier.

 The exhaustive list of registers that can be used to subscribe to events is returned in the `RegistryPrefixes[]` array of a GET on `/redfish/v1/EventService`.
 Figure 3 shows an example of such a list from an HPE server.
 Among other things, there are registers containing messages relating to network and storage equipment.